 Mortgage Q&A: “What is title insurance?”

-Title insurance is required by banks and lenders (lender’s title insurance) to protect them against any lawsuits, claims and/or losses arising from the chain of title tied to the subject property.
+It protects them against any lawsuits, claims, and/or losses arising from the chain of title tied to the subject property.

 This includes things like unpaid real estate taxes, liens, easements, fraud, court actions and other encumbrances, put in place by the government, contractors, previous lenders, and creditors.